Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 ```

-These defaults will be implemented on the 7th May at 12:00 GMT.
-It will also be possible to override the defaults as well on this date.
+These defaults will be implemented on the 7th May 2018 at 12:00 GMT.
+It will also be possible to override the defaults as well after this date.